ag-sanjjeev/laravel-notes/docs/8x/topics/routing.md

 **Note:**

 - When defining routes for same URI with different HTTP method, then first definition will be taken with corresponding HTTP method.
-Avoid defining any, match and redirect methods before to it.
+Avoid defining any, match and redirect methods before any specific route method.

 ### &#10022; Dependency Injection: